API Gateway Data Model and General Interaction Diagram

 The general workflow for API Gateway use can be described as follows:

-4. API Gateway receives the task and proxies it to Corezoid;
+4. API Gateway receives the task in a JSON file and proxies it to Corezoid.

 If the called path is Asynchronous, API Gateway responds to the client with the 204 status as soon as the task is accepted by Corezoid.